profile-pic

 • AI-interview Questions & Answers

 So, a stored procedure actually helps in optimizing the queries that we make to the server.
-How that happens is, instead of making a query multiple times to the server, what we can do is we can make a call to the stored procedure and that stored procedure will make an SQL query to fetch the data.
-What I suggest here is, if we are implementing stored procedures, what we can do here is we can have the MySQL service, which is natively run in JavaScript, we can have the MySQL service here and attach that with the stored procedure that we have.
-And that stored procedure can then be helpful, that stored procedure can then make an insertion call or an updation call to the MySQL table.
-And that way we can ensure a seamless integration or else if we are making use of an API, then we can make sure that the API that we are developing has the call to the stored procedure inside of it.
-And then we can make a call to that API from the Angular's HTTP client.
-And then that will take care of the stored procedure injection.
+It happens by making a call to the stored procedure instead of making a query multiple times to the server.
+What I suggest here is, if we are implementing stored procedures, we can have the MySQL service, which is natively run in JavaScript, and attach that with the stored procedure.
+The stored procedure can then make an insertion call or an updation call to the MySQL table.
+This ensures a seamless integration.
+Alternatively, if we are making use of an API, then we can make sure that the API we are developing has a call to the stored procedure inside of it.
+We can then make a call to that API from the Angular's HTTP client, which will take care of the stored procedure injection.